Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 # HttpClient

 The `HttpClient` is the last logical piece of the pipeline.
 The `HttpClient` will send the request over the wire after all policies have run and will hand off the response back to the pipeline once the server responds.
-There are 2 default implementations for the `HttpClient`, the platform where the SDK is executed will define which implementation is provided.
+There are different default implementations for the `HttpClient` based on if the SDK is running inside a Node or browser runtime.

 For browsers an `HttpClient` implementation based on `Fetch API` will be used.
 When running in Node an `HttpClient` based on Node's native `https` will be used.